American favorite shepherd's pie recipe, casserole with ground beef, vegetables such as carrots, corn, and peas, topped with mashed potatoes.

 If you are including peas or corn, add them toward the end of the cooking of the onions, or after the meat starts to cook, as they take very little cooking time.

-5 When the potatoes are done cooking (a fork can easily pierce), remove them from the pot and place them in a bowl with the remaining 4 Tbsp of butter.
+5 Mash the cooked potatoes: When the potatoes are done cooking (a fork can easily pierce), remove them from the pot and place them in a bowl with the remaining 4 Tbsp of butter.
 Mash with a fork or potato masher, and season with salt and pepper to taste.

-7 Place in a 400°F oven and cook until browned and bubbling, about 30 minutes.
+7 Bake in oven: Place in a 400°F oven and cook until browned and bubbling, about 30 minutes.
 If necessary, broil for the last few minutes to help the surface of the mashed potatoes brown.

 Put a layer of creamed corn between the ground beef and the mashed potatoes.